 The mixer in your Scarlett interface retains the last Focusrite Control settings at all times.
-However, you may wish to save your session settings so you can get back to them at a later time, perhaps when working on a similar project or with a different, compatible hardware device.
+However, you may wish to save your session settings so that you can get back to them at a later time, perhaps when working on a similar project or with a different, compatible hardware device.

-Focusrite Control includes a Snapshot facility for this purpose.
-This takes a "snapshot" of the entire mixer and lets you save it on your computer for later recall.
+Focusrite Control includes a Snapshot facility for this purpose, which does just that - it effectively takes a "snapshot" of the entire mixer and lets you save it on your computer for later recall.
 The table below summarises what settings are saved in a snapshot: